AsciiPress/.github/CODE_OF_CONDUCT.md

 - Banned from the space or online group where the incident occurred indefinitely
 - Banned from one or more upcoming events or any of our online groups

 If a community member engages in unacceptable behavior, the Community Ambassadors will take action that they deem appropriate -- up to and including a temporary ban or permanent expulsion from the community without warning (and without refund, in the case of a paid event).
-If you have been involved in unacceptable behavior with current Arakoo community members outside the boundaries of the Arakoo Community, the Community Ambassadors retain the right to treat those external incidents in the same manner as internal incidents.
+If you have been involved in unacceptable behavior with current AsciiPress community members outside the boundaries of the AsciiPress Community, the Community Ambassadors retain the right to treat those external incidents in the same manner as internal incidents.

 Any physical violence or intimidation, threatened or acted on, is a serious offense and will result in immediate exclusion from the community and appropriate follow-up with law enforcement.

 ## Community Roles

-There are two defined roles within the Arakoo Community:
+There are two defined roles within the AsciiPress Community:

-- **Community Ambassadors** - Community Ambassadors are designated Arakoo representatives that actively participate within the Arakoo Community to welcome all participants on behalf of Arakoo, and who work to ensure community guidelines and the code of conduct are followed by all.
+- **Community Ambassadors** - Community Ambassadors are designated AsciiPress representatives that actively participate within the AsciiPress Community to welcome all participants on behalf of AsciiPress, and who work to ensure community guidelines and the code of conduct are followed by all.

-- **Community Members** - A Community Member is anyone who participates with the community whether in-person or via online channels, which also includes Community Ambassadors and Arakoo Employees.
+- **Community Members** - A Community Member is anyone who participates with the community whether in-person or via online channels, which also includes Community Ambassadors and AsciiPress Employees.
 Community members are responsible for following the community guidelines, suggesting updates to the guidelines when warranted, and helping enforce community guidelines.

 ### Community Ambassador Responsibilities